PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 17:41:33
+Last updated: 2024-04-05 17:42:06
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: When you meet someone special, suddenly life is full of firsts: The first kiss, the first night together, the first weekend together. - Ted Mosby